MAGALA-RICHARD/apsimNGpy-documentations/doc/mult_core.rst

         )

-Here we use the ApsimModel class to clone from the template Maize model shipped with APSIM.
+Here we use the :class:`~apsimNGpy.core.apsim.ApsimModel` class to clone from the template Maize model shipped with APSIM.
 If you do not specify the out_path argument, each file is assigned a random filename.
 This is critical in multi-processing—you must ensure that no two processes share the same filename, otherwise the run will fail.

 To explicitly set unique filenames for each simulation:

 .. code-block:: python

-       create_jobs = (ApsimModel('Maize', out_path = Path(f"_{i}.apsimx").resolve()).path for i in range(100))
+       create_jobs = (ApsimModel('Maize', out_path = Path(f"_{i}.apsimx").resolve()).path
+       for i in range(100))

 .. tip::